 Nfield’s acceptable use policy includes domain limits on storage and the number of active surveys for each license level.
 Keeping your survey system clean can help you avoid exceeding your limits and incurring additional charges.

 As solid as the reasons for keeping your system clean are, actually doing it can be a cumbersome task, especially when dealing with outdated or expired surveys.
-This is why Nfield is introducing a new automatic survey clean-up feature which deletes inactive surveys that have reached their expiration date.
+This is why Nfield introduced a new automatic survey clean-up feature which deletes inactive surveys that have reached their expiration date.

 Get notified when we publish new handy tips and important news about Nfield